 Welcome back, everyone!
-In our ongoing SEO education series, we decided now is a great time to do a deep dive into local search engine optimization.
-In the post-pandemic world, businesses with a strong local presence, including targeted localized content to help attract a local audience, have a crucial edge over businesses that don’t.
+In our ongoing SEO education academy series, we decided now is a great time to do a deep dive into local search engine optimization.
+In the post-pandemic world, businesses with a strong local presence, including targeted, localized content to help attract a local audience, have a crucial edge over businesses that don’t.
 That’s why understanding how local SEO can help boost your business profile is such a vital part of your campaign.

 Let’s get started!

 One of the biggest mistakes business owners makes assuming that simply having an online presence is enough.
 We call this the “Field of Dreams” theory of Internet marketing, and it works—to a point.

 When building an online presence, most people start with blog posting, a website, Facebook, Twitter, and Instagram.
 Some businesses might add Tik Tok, Linked In, and even Reddit or Medium.com.
 The really Internet-savvy will set up their business information on Google My Business, or GMB listings and other business directories, Facebook ads, and PPC marketing, and relevant landing pages.
 These are all great starting points for both organic and Local SEO strategies.
 But are they enough?

 To answer this question, we need to dig down into the difference between organic and local SEO work.

 Organic SEO positions and ranks your content against everyone else in your niche using specific signals and keywords on the Internet.
 The Holy Grail of SEO is to rank “above the fold,” i.e. in the top five results on the first page on Google, Bing, Yandex, and other search engines, which is why it’s called “search engine optimization” in the first place.
 But organic results may pull up from across the country or around the world.
 This means your local business listing may go unseen by your ideal audience in favor of other businesses and providers which have a bigger megaphone but can’t offer the personalized hometown touch your potential customers deserve.